will-y/wfd-2/README.md

 This app is for keeping track of recipes and eating schedules.

 ## Release Notes
+### 1.0.2
+- Fixes not being able to edit recipes that have keywords

 ### 1.0.1
 - Fixes not being able to edit recipes that don't have keywords
 - Adds `lbs` to the list of units